Call for universities to stop lobbying

 Share

-Universities should now not be allowed to squash moves towards a gadget wherein 6th formers could observe for a diploma route after A-stage results.
+Universities should not be allowed to squash moves towards a gadget wherein 6th formers could observe for a diploma route after A-stage results.
 A few vice-chancellors are cautious.
 They are concerned that a lot of their colleagues will face up to exchange for fear of disrupting the summer holidays or having to regulate their campus calendar.
 The admissions provider, Ucas, reported last week that unconditional university gives rose again this 12 months.
-This is probably met with severe disapproval in Westminster and accelerate a change within the admissions device.
+This is probably met with severe disapproval in Westminster and accelerated a change within the admissions device.

-Critics of the current system, in which universities give in advance in the yr primarily based on predicted grades, are primarily wrong.
+Critics of the current system, in which universities give in advance in the year primarily based on predicted grades, are wrong.
 Where tens of thousands of places are auctioned off on the ultimate minute in a clearing, say institutions should switch to put up-qualification admissions (PQA).
 This might make unconditional offers redundant.
 Despite a significant guide for the concept, there’s competition in many universities.

 He provides: “There are effective forces of inertia to conquer and vital, realistic questions for colleges and universities to solve; however, there’s no doubt: the gadget must alternate.”